Table of Contents Show

 - Pomodoro technique.
 The Pomodoro technique implies taking a ten-minute-long break after every 50 minutes of hard work.
-It works well for people who struggle with staying focused for longer periods of time.
+It works well for people who struggle with staying focused for longer periods.

 - Personal Kanban.
-Personal Kanban is adapted from the popular Kanban approach that most project managers use.
-Anyone who decides to use it will have to create a three-section list that features to-do, in-progress, and done tasks.
+Personal Kanban is adapted from most project managers’ popular Kanban approach.
+Anyone who decides to use it must create a three-section list that features to-do, in-progress, and done tasks.
 Unlike the Pomodoro technique, personal Kanban works for most people.

 - SMART goals.
 SMART goals are also an excellent option for almost everybody.
 They are less about productivity and more about efficient goal-setting.
 The idea is to set specific, measurable, assignable, realistic, and time-related goals to stick to.

 - Time blocking (for instance, 90-minute windows).
 Finally, time blocking is my personal favorite productivity method.
 It implies splitting the day into 90-minute intervals (or longer) and focusing on a specific task during each of them.

 Don’t trust people who say that they are multi-taskers.
 No one really is; some are just more adaptable than others.
 In reality, humans are not naturally multi-taskers, which means that if you attempt to write a paper while switching to cleaning or Instagram scrolling every 15 minutes, your paper won’t turn out well.